 7. IT and Startup Hot Spot

-Poland’s IT outsourcing sector is made up of roughly 700 business service centers that employ more than 150,000 specialists.
+Poland’s IT outsourcing sector is made up of roughly 700 software development companies that employ more than 150,000 specialists.
 Krakow and Warsaw are the country’s confirmed tech, outsourcing and startup hot spots, but Gdansk is quickly emerging as the next big outsourcing destination in Poland.

 In 2020, NimbleFins recognized Poland as one of the most startup-friendly countries in Europe.
 Investment experts appear to agree; Poland is seeing a large increase in VC spending, including a record 477M euros raised in 2020.